DorothyMailosi/karonga-ohdsi-gis-pipeline/README.md

 ### Research Question

-Are flood-related environmental exposures associated with increased infectious disease mortality in the Karonga HDSS population?
+Are flood-related environmental exposures associated with increased climate-sensitive infectious disease mortality in the Karonga HDSS population?

 ### Outcomes of Interest